 2. APPLICABLE DOCUMENTS

 2.1 Government publications.
 The following documents form a part of this specification to the extent specified herein.
-Unless otherwise specified, the issue in effect on the date of invitation for bids or request for proposal, shall apply.
+Unless otherwise specified, the issue in effect on the date of invitation for bids or request for proposal shall apply.

 Federal Specifications: